Crystal Eye: a wide sight to the Universe looking for the electromagnetic counterpart of gravitational waves: The Crystal Eye method

 \section{The Crystal Eye method}

-The device we are proposing is a semisphere made by a double layer of LYSO pixels covered by a veto dome.\\ The device will have 110 pixels per layer.
-Each one consists of a hexagonal pyramid of LYSO read by a $12\times 12 mm^2$ SiPM matrix, see Fig. \ref{pixel}.
+The device we are proposing is a semisphere made by a double layer of LYSO pixels covered by a veto dome.
+Around the Crystal Eye a low energy X-ray detector will be installed.